JS-DevTools/karma-config/README.md

 License
 --------------------------
-karma-config is 100% free and open-source, under the [MIT license](LICENSE).
+Karma Config is 100% free and open-source, under the [MIT license](LICENSE).
 Use it however you want.